 Translation is a more precise metaphor than integration, because it preserves the integrity of both source languages while creating something new and usable between them.
 An experienced employee does not need to become fluent in the latest digital methodology.
 A newer employee does not need to internalize a decade of institutional history.
 What both need is a structural context in which their distinct knowledge types are brought into conversation around a shared problem.

-Cross's research on knowledge brokers identifies individuals who sit at the intersection of established networks and emerging ones — translating between them — as disproportionately responsible for organizational innovation.
+Cross's research on knowledge brokers in organizations identifies a specific profile — individuals who sit at the intersection of established networks and emerging ones, and who translate between them — as disproportionately responsible for organizational innovation.6

 Problem-Anchored Pairing

 Experienced and emerging employees paired around a specific organizational challenge.
-The problem becomes the translation surface — not abstract mentorship, but shared problem-solving.
+The problem becomes the translation surface — not the relationship itself.

 Reverse Stress-Testing